setry14/boilerplater-springboot-java-maven/README.md

 ## Launch Locally

 To launch the app key in this command
--	Open cloned repo in Eclipse IDE and then just simply RunAs > Spring Boot App
+-	Open cloned repo in Spring Tool Suite IDE and then just simply RunAs > Spring Boot App
 -	In browser key in the URL as http://localhost:8080/students